Localizing Persona Representations in LLMs: Summary, Limitations, and Future Work

 We investigated where LLMs encode persona-related information within their internal representations, analyzing \cls token activation vectors from $3$ families of decoder-only LLMs using persona-specific statements from $14$ datasets across \Politics, \Ethics, and \Personality\ topics.
 Our PCA showed the strongest signal in separating persona information in final third of layers.
 Results using \DeepScan\ suggested that political views have distinctly localized activations in the last layer of \Llamainstructs, and ethical values show greater polysemantic overlap.

-Our analysis is specific to the selected group of datasets and may not generalize to other data sources.
-The datasets are written in English and primarily reflect WEIRD perspectives\footnote{Western, Educated, Industrialized, Rich, Democratic population.}~\cite{abdurahman2024perils}, and political views largely centered on U.S. politics.
-Future research should explore a wider range of models and personas, and incorporate beliefs, values, and traits from more diverse cultural contexts.
-Additionally, we will explore controlled modifications of internal representations---specifically, at the salient activations we identified---which might provide deeper insights into the mechanisms underlying an LLM's encoding of personas.
+Our analysis is specific to the selected dataset and may not generalize to other data sources.
+The datasets are written in English and primarily reflect WEIRD perspectives\footnote{Western, Educated, Industrialized, Rich, Democratic population}~\cite{abdurahman2024perils}, and political views largely centered on U.S. politics.
+In addition, the dataset itself is LLM-generated, which has several shortcomings.
+First, understanding of how artificial data differs from human data is still an active research field~\cite{das2024under}.
+For example, personas generated by instruction-tuned LLMs have been shown to exhibit low syntactic and semantic diversity~\cite{mohammadi2024creativity}.
+Second, our analysis examines LLM internal representations presenting the model with inputs produced by a (different) LLM.
+Prior work has found indications of LLMs capabilities to recognize text that closely aligns with their own generation patterns~\cite{panickssery2024llm}.
+Such effect, if occurring in our setup, could undermine the validity of our findings.

+Future research should explore a wider range of models, personas and datasets, and incorporate beliefs, values, and traits from more diverse cultural contexts.
+Finally, the methods deployed in this analysis are finding correlations between personas and their patterns in the activation space.
+To investigate if found activations are also causal for generating specific personas, future work should explore controlled editing of internal representations, which may offer deeper insights into the mechanisms underlying how large language models encode personas.